SavvasDeepakKayidapuram/documentation/content/en/synthetics/guide/app-that-requires-login.md

 ### Multi-factor authentication

 Browser tests can reproduce any actions a regular user can take inside their browser.
 If you perform the multi-factor (or 2FA, or TFA) authentication step inside of a browser, you can record it when setting up your browser test.
+Datadog supports [TOTP codes, email and SMS verification][4].
 Some MFA providers might however detect Datadog's browser tests as bots and prevent them from logging in, for example, by adding a reCAPTCHA.
 If that is your case, consider reaching out to your MFA provider to see if it is possible to turn off bot detection when [identifying requests as coming from Synthetic browser tests][3] (for example, for a specific set of credentials, Synthetic tests specific headers, etc.) for testing purposes.

 If your MFA process involves steps performed outside of the browser, such as voice, text message, or opening a mobile application, also consider reaching out to your MFA provider to ask if your MFA settings could be modified or if MFA could be turned off when [identifying requests as coming from Synthetic browser tests][3] (for example, for a specific set of credentials, Synthetic tests specific headers, etc.) for testing purposes.
-Depending on the type of MFA leveraged by your application, [JavaScript steps][4] could help to work around that.
+Depending on the type of MFA leveraged by your application, [JavaScript steps][5] could help to work around that.

 <div class="alert alert-info">We are constantly adding features to help you record test scenarios more easily.
 Help us work on the MFA systems that matter the most to you by <a href="https://docs.google.com/forms/d/e/1FAIpQLSdjx8PDZ8kJ3MD2ehouTri9z_Fh7PoK90J8arRQgt7QFgFxog/viewform?usp=sf_link">sending us feedback</a>.</div>